-Please see Appendix A for draft designs.
+Please see Appendix A for draft designs and Appendix B for photorealistic images.

 Its proposed location is the green area to the left of the entrance gate.
 However Planning Permission is required before this can be confirmed.

 The Nevill Estate Company Limited who own the site are in support of the project